Deep Learning for Hate Speech Detection: A Comparative Study: Experimental Results Analysis

 \subsection{Q1: Effectiveness of Different Models on Popular Benchmarks}

 The macro and weighted average results of all 14 hate speech detection models on three popular benchmarks are shown in Table \ref{table:2}.
 Below we discuss the results on each dataset.

 \textbf{Results on the Davidson Dataset }.
 In terms of macro $F_1$ score, it can be observed that Glove embedding is better than TF-IDF in predicting hate speech more accurately.
-The results obtained by Glove embedding with CNN and Bi-LSTM are similar to the highest score obtained by TF-IDF embeddings with XGB. with just a percent difference.
+The results obtained by Glove embedding with CNN and Bi-LSTM are similar to the highest score obtained by TF-IDF embeddings with XGB.
 This high score was almost touched twice by the glove embedding.
-The TF-iDF-based MLP and SVM models obtain similarly good performance as the Glove-based MLP model.
+The TF-IDF-based MLP and SVM models obtain similarly good performance as the Glove-based MLP model.
 In terms of weighted average $F_1$ score, it can be found that XGB with TF-IDF produced very competitive results, which is more effective than all Glove-based models.

-Compared to the TF-IDF- and Glove-based models, the transformers-based models achieve a significant increase in both metrics, achieving the best macro $F_1$ score of 0.76 and the best weighted average $F_1$ score of 0.91.
-More specifically, in terms of macro $F_1$, all the transformers models outperforms every single model in combination with TF-IDF or Glove by a large margin.
-These results demonstrate that the transformers are able to perform better on both large and small classes, especially the small classes (\ie, the hate class), when compared to Glove and TF-IDF.
+Compared to the TF-IDF-based and Glove-based models, the transformers-based models achieve a significant increase in both metrics, achieving the best macro $F_1$ score of 0.76 and the best weighted average $F_1$ score of 0.91.
+More specifically, in terms of macro $F_1$, all the transformers models outperform every single model in combination with TF-IDF or Glove by a large margin.
+These results demonstrate that the transformers are able to perform better on both large and small classes, especially on the small classes (\ie, the hate class), when compared to Glove and TF-IDF.
 Small BERT is less effective than TF-IDF-based XGB in weighted average $F_1$ score, indicating that Small BERT underperforms XGB on the large class (\ie, the offensive class).
-Overall, BERT-based CNN and Electra-based MLP turn out to be the best performers in this dataset.
+Overall, BERT-based CNN and ELECTRA-based MLP turn out to be the best performers in this dataset.

 \textbf{Results on the Founta Dataset }.
 The Founta dataset is more diversified than the other two datasets.
-Therefore, the accuracy results within the models vary more compared to the other two datasets.
+Therefore, the performance results within the models vary more compared to the other two datasets.
 Interestingly, the TF-IDF-based models are generally more effective than the Glove-based models.
-In terms of macro average, TF-IDF-based SVM obtains some very good results with an $F_1$ score of 0.64, outperforming all Glove-based models and performing comparably well to some transformers-based models.
+In terms of macro average, TF-IDF-based SVM obtains very good results with a Macro $F_1$ score of 0.64, outperforming all Glove-based models and performing comparably well to some transformers-based models.
 Nevertheless, transformer embeddings in this case enable the most superior results to other embeddings.
-BERT, ALBERT and ELECTRA (with CNN) prove to be much successful than other models.
+BERT, ALBERT, and ELECTRA (with CNN) prove to be much more successful than other models.